Elizabeth's Story

 Her father Thomas had come from Portarlington in King's County (now Offaly) and worked as a Gentleman's Club Steward.
 The family were Roman Catholic.

-At some point in the 1930s, Elizabeth married a Mr. Harris and moved to the Channel Islands — likely Guernsey — where she worked as a nurse.
+At some point in the 1930s, Elizabeth left Dublin and arrived on the island of Jersey, the largest of the Channel Islands, where she worked as a nurse.
 The Channel Islands, sitting in the English Channel just off the coast of France, were a peaceful British Crown dependency.
+By the late 1930s she had settled in St. Saviour's parish.

 That peace was shattered on 30 June 1940, when German forces occupied the islands.
 They would remain under Nazi control for five years — the only part of the British Isles to fall under German occupation.